The good news:

 STAY INFORMED

-Sign up for Access Now emails to stay up-to-date with Alaa’s case and for more opportunities to take action in defense of digital rights around the world.
+Sign up for Access Now emails to stay up-to-date on digital rights issues and find opportunities to take action.

 ALAA’S STORY

-Alaa has always been a vocal advocate for free speech.
-In 2006, he was jailed for taking part in a peaceful protest.
-A few months after the January 25th revolution in 2011, Alaa was forced to miss the birth of his son, as he was jailed and awaiting military trial.
-In 2013, he spent 115 days in jail without trial, which ended in a five-year sentence with an additional five-year probationary period.
+In 2013, he spent 115 days in jail without trial, which led to a five-year sentence with an additional five-year probationary period.
 In 2019, Alaa was wrongfully re-arrested on allegations of spreading fake news and joining a terrorist organization.
-Since then, Alaa has been locked inside the maximum-security wing of Tora Prison.
-In December 2021, the activist was handed an absurd five years sentence on trumped up charges, with the years that he languished in prison while awaiting trial not counting toward time served.
+He was then confined to a prison cell.
+By December 2021, he was handed an absurd five-year sentence on trumped-up charges, with the years he spent in prison while awaiting trial not counted toward time served.

 CAMPAIGN UPDATES